Skip to content

 Are your liability limits matched to your assets, or to Texas minimums?

-Texas requires minimum auto liability of 30/60/25 per Texas Department of Insurance rules: $30,000 bodily injury per person, $60,000 bodily injury per accident, $25,000 property damage per accident.
+Texas requires minimum auto liability of 30/60/25 per Texas Department of Insurance rules, which is $30,000 bodily injury per person, $60,000 bodily injury per accident, and $25,000 property damage per accident.
 Texas calls these minimums for a reason.

 Charles in Plain English